mixxxdj/manual/source/chapters/library.rst

 .. note:: Currently you can drag only files but not folders to the Mixxx
           library.

+Right-click on a folder and choose :guilabel:`Add to Library` to add the folder as new music directory.
+Mixxx will watch this directory and its subdirectories for new tracks.

+.. seealso:: For more informations, go to :ref:`djing-changing-music-directories`.

 Quick Links - Bookmark your favorite folders
 --------------------------------------------